Prairie College

-Prairie College is an interdenominational Christian College located in the town of Three Hills, Alberta.
+Prairie College is an interdenominational Christian College located in the town of Three Hills, Alberta, Canada.
 Founded as Prairie Bible Institute, classes began on October 9, 1922, on the property of the McElheran family farm.

 History

 A local Bible Study group led by J. Fergus Kirk, a central Alberta Presbyterian farmer, was the precursor to Prairie College.
-Kirk communicated with W.C.
-Stephens, the principal of the Midland Bible Institute of Kansas City, a short lived school of the Christian and Missionary Alliance; he asked Stephens to send a teacher north west to the Canadian prairies.
-As a result, L. E. Maxwell arrived in Three Hills in the fall of 1922 and immediately proceeded to teach and to eventually develop a structured curriculum.
+Kirk asked W.C.
+Stephens, the principal of the Midland Bible Institute of Kansas City, a short-lived school of the Christian and Missionary Alliance, to send a teacher north west to the Canadian prairies.
+As a result, L. E. Maxwell arrived in Three Hills in the fall of 1922 and immediately proceeded to teach and eventually develop a structured curriculum.
 Maxwell became the school's principal and later its president.
 After 58 years, Maxwell retired in the spring of 1980 near the age of 85.
-The current president of Prairie College is Mark Maxwell, the grandson of L. E. Maxwell.
+The current president of Prairie College is Mark Maxwell, L. E. Maxwell's grandson.

-Maxwell, the Kirks, the McElherans, and other local families saw the school grow to attain an enrollment of over 900 students by 1948 and become Canada's largest Bible college, a position it would hold until 1984.
-Although initially wary of outside alliances and influences, Prairie Bible Institute was officially incorporated and eventually accredited to grant degrees in divinity through provincial legislative acts and amendments of The Crown in Right of Alberta and has conferred associate's degrees and Bachelor degrees to its graduates since 1980.
+Maxwell, the Kirks, the McElherans, and other local families saw the school grow to attain an enrolment of over 900 students by 1948 and become Canada's largest Bible college, a position it would hold until 1984.
+Although initially wary of outside alliances and influences, Prairie Bible Institute was officially incorporated and eventually accredited to grant degrees in divinity through provincial legislative acts and amendments of The Crown in Right of Alberta, and has conferred associate's degrees and Bachelor degrees to its graduates since 1980.
 From 1988 to 2004, PBI operated a graduate school and offered Master's degrees at a satellite campus in Calgary.
-During that same period, PBI reached undergraduate credit and programmic block transfer arrangements with The King's University College in Edmonton and the University of Lethbridge in southern Alberta and became accredited in 1997 when the Association for Biblical Higher Education accepted PBI as a full member.
+During that same period, PBI reached undergraduate credit and programmatic block transfer arrangements with The King's University College in Edmonton and the University of Lethbridge in southern Alberta, and became accredited in 1997 when the Association for Biblical Higher Education accepted PBI as a full member.

 Graduate level education returned to Prairie in the fall of 2012 through reciprocal academic arrangements with Carey Theological College, an accredited seminary affiliated with the University of British Columbia of Vancouver.
-In that agreement fourth year students in PBI's baccalaureate programs were eligible to receive one year's advanced standing toward a master's degree at Carey; alternatively, a student could enroll directly in Carey's seminary courses after completing three academic years at Prairie and have those graduate credits fulfill both fourth year bachelor's degree requirements at Prairie College as well as first year course requirements in one of Carey's graduate programs.
+In that agreement, fourth year students in PBI's baccalaureate programs were eligible to receive one year's advanced standing toward a master's degree at Carey.
+Alternatively, a student could enrol directly in Carey's seminary courses after completing three academic years at Prairie, and have those graduate credits fulfill both fourth year bachelor's degree requirements at Prairie College, as well as first-year course requirements in one of Carey's graduate programs.